 Point Scholar 2007 – 2009

 While at college in Nebraska, Angela organized students in opposition to an anti-gay constitutional amendment, advocated for a domestic partner health benefits plan for faculty and students, and became involved in a number of other civil rights issues.
 As a result of her public service and academic accomplishments, she was named a Truman Scholar and graduated with honors.
 Angela went on to work at the Human Rights Campaign in Washington, D.C. where she lobbied Congress to advance employment non-discrimination protections to lesbian, gay, bisexual, and transgender workers.
 She also worked on the successful defeat of the Federal Marriage Amendment in 2004 and 2006.
 Angela received her law degree from UC Berkeley School of Law (Boalt Hall) in 2009.
-She is currently a Legal Fellow at Berkeley Law's Center for Health, Economic, and Family Security and serves on Point Foundation’s Regional Board of Trustees.
+She is currently a Legal Fellow at Berkeley Law's Center for Health, Economic, and Family Security.

 This alumni bio was updated with information provided in Fall 2010.